johnbayko/hicp/docs/hicp.rst

   "textpanel", "textfield":
     Format is the same as the "attributes" header of an "add" or "modify" command.
+    [If add/set action is added to command, omit it here]

 selected: <integer> "," <integer>
   Generated by these components: